-- Pads should be changed when worn to 3/64" (.1 cm) which is about the thickness of a dime. - •Inspect the brake disc spline and pad wear surface for excessive wear.
+- •Pads should be changed when worn to 3/64" (.1 cm) which is about the thickness of a dime. - Inspect the brake disc spline and pad wear surface for excessive wear.

-Auxiliary Mechanical Brake System
+Auxiliary Brake Systems

-The auxiliary brake system is intended to be used as a backup for the hydraulic service brake system.
-Should the hydraulic system fail, the rear brake can be activated by depressing the foot pedal on the inside of the right floorboard.
+Your ATV's auxiliary brake system is intended to be used as a backup for the main brake system.
+Should the main system fail, the rear brake can be activated by depressing the foot pedal on the inside of the right floorboard.
+All Polaris ATVs have hydraulic brake systems.
+The hydraulic auxiliary brake system will not require adjustment.